 India’s track record with tiger populations has been encouraging.
 Numbers have steadily risen in census reports since 2006 with the 2014 survey finding an estimated 2,226 wild tigers across the country.
 The 2018 All India Tiger Estimation is currently underway and is said to be the world’s largest wildlife survey in terms of “coverage, intensity of sampling and quantum of camera trapping.”

 The striped cat has been a part of India’s culture for as long as anyone can remember.
 The warrior goddess Durga is often depicted riding one.
-Rudyard Kipling, author of buy me a boat lyrics The Jungle Book, cast the tiger as the villain in his famous collection of stories, perhaps inspired by the creatures that roamed his birthplace of Mumbai (then called Bombay) in the 18th and 19th centuries.
+Rudyard Kipling, author of The Jungle Book, cast the tiger as the villain in his famous collection of stories, perhaps inspired by the creatures that roamed his birthplace of Mumbai (then called Bombay) in the 18th and 19th centuries.
 Kings across India hunted the tiger for its prized coat and bragging rights.

 That trend worsened under British Crown rule beginning in the late 1800s.
 Long lines of elephants would carry sahibs and wealthy Indians through dense forests on hunting expeditions.
 King George V reportedly killed 39 tigers in 10 days while traveling through India to Nepal in 1911.
 Poaching soon became another menace that contributed to the tiger’s disappearance.
 By some estimates, tiger numbers dropped from between 50,000 to 100,000 at the end of the 19th century to just 1,800 at the start of 1970s.